 - Ticketing integration: Failed backups automatically create tickets in your PSA.

-- Single Sign-On (SSO): Technicians log in once and access all tools without needing to re-authenticate.
+- Single Sign-On (SSO): Technicians log in once and access all tools without re-authenticating.

 Best integration examples: